How to Buy Quality Clothes Without Spending a Fortune

 Consider Alternative Fabrics and Materials

-However, if an item is serving a short-term fashion need, the quality of materials may be less important.
+However, if an item is serving a short-term fashion need, the quality of materials used may be less important.

 Recommended: High-Paying Vocational Trade Jobs